farhaven/mailfilter/readme.md

 ## General usage

 ```
-; ./mailfilter -help
+; <./mailfilter -help
 Usage of ./mailfilter:
+  -classify string
+    	How to classify this message.
+If empty, no classification is done.
+One of [email, plain] (default "email")
   -dbPath string
     	path to word database (default "/home/gbe/.mailfilter.db")
   -dump
     	dump frequency data to stdout
-  -mode string
+  -profilingAddr string
-    	What do do with the message.
-One of [classify, spam, ham]. (default "classify")
+    	Listening address for profiling server (default "127.0.0.1:7999")
   -thresholdSpam float
     	Mail with score above this value will be classified as 'spam' (default 0.7)
   -thresholdUnsure float
     	Mail with score above this value will be classified as 'unsure' (default 0.3)
+  -train string
+    	How to train this message.
+If not provided, no training is done.
+One of [ham,spam] otherwise
   -verbose
     	be more verbose during training
 ```